If you’re having trouble choosing between Luminar Neo vs Luminar AI, I don’t blame you!

-Luminar Neo will also inherit features already present in Luminar AI, such as the ability to create presets, dodge & burn tools, cloning, and the radial and gradient masks.
+Luminar Neo has inherited features already present in Luminar AI, such as the ability to create presets, dodge & burn tools, cloning, and the radial and gradient masks.

-Although there’s no official statement on this from Skylum, it’s likely that Luminar AI will eventually be retired in favour of Neo, which will inherit all future updates and existing AI features to render it redundant.
+Although there was no official statement on this from Skylum, Luminar AI has been retired in favour of Neo, which will inherit all future updates and existing AI features.